 Children whose parents receive the following support payments are entitled to receive free school meals:

-support under part VI of the Immigration and Asylum Act 1999; or
+Support from NASS under Part 6 of the Immigration and Asylum Act 1999

 * They may still be entitled to free school meals, however, even if they are receiving Working Tax Credit, but only during the 4 week period immediately after their employment finishes or their hours are reduced to less than 16hrs per week.

 [Please note – people who work less than 16 hours a week are not entitled to receive Working Tax Credit.
 This exemption for allowing WTC only applies to the 4 week period after they stop receiving it.
 Under any other circumstances the existence of WTC means that free school meals should not be allowed].

 Children who receive IS or IBJSA in their own right are also entitled to receive free school meals.